 Situated in its own little weather pocket of powder heaven, Revelstoke truly delivers an astounding winter, averaging more than three meters of snow base each season.

-This location is a gateway to the Columbia Headwaters as well as a portal to an abundance of outdoor activities throughout the year.
+This location is a gateway to the Upper Columbia as well as a portal to an abundance of outdoor activities throughout the year.
 The town is rich in wildlife as some animals thrive in this environment — it is not uncommon to come across bears, goats, deer, elk, and cougars.

 Living in Revelstoke for two winters has given me a bit of insight to the growth of the town and the direction that it seems to be going.
 This brought concerns about the balance between human interaction and the wilderness itself.